emcconkey/php-lwaf/README.md

 6. Copy site_config.php-sample to site_config.php and edit the settings accordingly.

+7. Run composer install

-7. Log in at http://url/login with the username admin@changeme.com and a password of 'password' (unless you changed it in sample_users.sql before importing into the database)
+8. Log in at http://url/login with the username admin@changeme.com and a password of 'password' (unless you changed it in sample_users.sql before importing into the database)

 ## Extending